aggregat4/dendriform/JOURNAL.md

 I need a dialog component.
 After implementing the menu, my first actual menu action is to trigger an OPML import dialog.
 This again is a dialog like the popup menu and I don't want to custom implement the logic each time.
 I need some way to reuse the trigger/hiding/etc logic.

-What I can't do is make the dialog a stateful component since I may have thousands of menus in the tree.
+What I can't do is make the dialog a stateful component since I may have thousands of potential menus in the tree.

 Show: